jamesrharwood/thesis/chapters/10_pilot/_notes/deJong1997.md

 * plus minus (spontaneous reading and putting marks in the margin to signal positive or negative reaction.
 Then discuss marks)
 * signaled stopping technique (spontaneous reading and indicating where flow of reading is disrupted and reasons for disruption.
 Then discuss interruptions)
-* reader protocol (simultaneously read aloud and verbailize positive and negative reactions - less natural)
+* reader protocol (simultaneously read aloud and verbailise positive and negative reactions - less natural)

 NB the Dutch public information practice uses plus minus and a questionnaire.